Canon RP vs Sony A7 III

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS RP and Sony Alpha A7 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Canon RP and the A7 III are recent models that feature in their makers' current product line-up.
+Both the Canon RP and the A7 III are recent models that are part of the current product line-up.
 The A7 III replaced the earlier Sony A7 II, while the Canon RP does not have a direct predecessor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon RP or the Sony A7 III – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS RP: